-It’s that time of year again for barbeques and fireworks.
+Are you ready to capture the fireworks shows?
+It’s that time of year again.
 Here is a refresh of how to make better fireworks photos.

 There are several problems we need to solve to make decent fireworks photos.
 First is exposure.
 Our cameras will have problems trying to figure out the right exposure because of the wide range of light from the fireworks and dark sky.
 Second, and related, is focus and sharpness.
 Focus could be a problem for a couple of reasons.
 First, auto-focus may have a hard time tracking the fireworks.
 Second, if you are hand-holding, your camera may have a longer exposure, thereby introducing some camera shake and blurred images.

 Here are my suggestions: